The access to this course is restricted to eForensics Premium or IT Pack Premium Subscription

 CPE POINTS: On completion you get a certificate granting you 18 CPE points.

-This course will give students an introduction into the exciting world of MacOS anti-forensics and its tools.
-For a computer forensics professional, MacOS anti-forensics is important to know, because criminals will use anti-forensics to hide or alter forensic evidence on a Windows computer, but also on a MacOS.
+This course will give students an introduction to the exciting world of MacOS anti-forensics and its tools.
+For a computer forensics professional, MacOS anti-forensics is important to know because criminals will use anti-forensics to hide or alter forensic evidence on a Windows computer, but also on a MacOS.
 Unfortunately, MacOS anti-forensics is not well documented.